jarshwah/django-scratch/README.md

 # django-scratch
-A project that can be used for testing django patches
+A project that can be used for testing and interacting with django patches.

 The `manage.py` file is configured to load django from a sibling path of the project, to facilitate testing against the django core repository.

 The directory structure should be: